Revelation 18 – The Fall of Commercial Babylon

 ii.
 Which of these is true?
 They are all true.
 So it isn’t strange at all to say, “Babylon is falling” and to mean it in two senses (religious Babylon and commercial Babylon) at two different times (the middle of the Great Tribulation and the end of the Great Tribulation).

 e.
 This passage is very much in the style of Old Testament prophecies of doom regarding wicked cities.
 Two examples of this are Babylon (Isaiah 13-14, Isaiah 21 and Jeremiah 50-51) and Tyre (Ezekiel 26-28).

 i.
 “John has caught the spirit of the prophetic doom songs.”
 (L. Morris)

 2. Is Babylon of Revelation 18 a literal or symbolic city?

 a.
 Some have thought it to be a future rebuilt Babylon on the Euphrates River in the Middle East.
 This is now a desolate desert in modern day Iraq.

 i.
-Some leaders in the Middle East (such as the late Sudan Hussein) have been outspoken in their desire to resurrect the ruined city of Babylon in all of its glory.
-If this were to happen, it is conceivable that a rebuilt Babylon could be a world economic center, especially with the wealth of Mideast oil.
-But so far, no leader has made good on the dream to rebuild Babylon.
+Many years ago, Saddam Hussein was outspoken in his desire to resurrect the ruined city of Babylon in all of its glory.
+He obviously failed, but it is conceivable that a rebuilt Babylon could be a world economic center, especially with the wealth of Mideast oil.
+But so far, Hussein or any other leader has not made good on the dream to rebuild Babylon.

 i.
 “In portraying the destruction of a (symbolic) city, he describes God’s judgment on the great satanic system of evil that has corrupted the earth’s history.”
 (Johnson)